onemorebsmith/kaspa-stratum-bridge/README.md

   - '-kaspa=host.docker.internal:16110' # host/port at which kaspad node is running
   - '-mindiff=64' # minimum share difficulty to accept from miner(s)
   - '-vardiff=true' # enable auto-adjusting variable min diff
+  - '-sharespermin=15' # number of shares per minute the vardiff engine should target
   - '-vardiffstats=false' # include vardiff stats readout every 10s in log
   - '-extranonce=0' # size in bytes of extranonce
   - '-blockwait=3s' # time in to wait before manually requesting new block